 From paintings and contemporary sculpture, to traditional beadwork and more, Vivid Survival brings to light our collective ability to persevere.
 “Despite living through a pandemic, and all of our individual, intricate histories of trauma — we are still here,” Lindsey shares.
 “We are still bold and vibrant beings.”

-Featured artists include Andrea Fischer, Hilary Greenstein, Lora Hlvasa, Tiffany Lange, Meg Lionel Murphy, Kelly O’Brien, Madison Elyse Rubenstein, Meg Elaine Veitenheimer (Nelie G. Mae jewelry), and more!
+Featured artists include Andrea Fischer, Hilary Greenstein, Lora Hlavsa, Tiffany Lange, Meg Lionel Murphy, Kelly O’Brien, Madison Elyse Rubenstein, and Meg Elaine Veitenheimer (Nelie G. Mae jewelry).

 About the Curator